NO CONTACT RULE: Moving on from the ex after a breakup

 How long should you stick with the No Contact Rule?
 Is it permanent?

-How long you stick with No Contact depends.
-If the relationship caused distress and anxiety, and it was addictive, toxic, unhealthy, hurtful - if your ex-partner is narcissistic and/or avoidant, abusive, manipulating, or indifferent to your feelings, wants, and needs, then no contact must be ongoing and permanent.
+How long you stick with No COntact depends.
+If the relationship has caused distress and anxiety, if it has been obsessive or addictive; if the relationship was toxic, unhealthy, unsatisfying, or hurtful; and your partner is narcissistic and/or avoidant, or perhaps verbally or physically abusive, disrespectful, manipulating and/or indifferent to your feelings, wants and needs— then absolutely,

 Moreover, permanency is especially true if you are sick and tired of the pain of being so dependent on one person-- and truly desire an authentic, fulfilling relationship in your future. * If you have kids with your ex, permanent No Contact is likely, not possible- your kids need you.

-Every contact with your ex is equivalent to putting a knife into your chest — then pouring salt on the open wound.
-It hurts.
+Every contact with your ex is equivalent to putting a knife into your chest — then pouring salt on the open wound, it hurts.

 Let's be honest-- No Contact is definitely not easy or painless.
 Love addiction has consequences.